NCFXZ/QtPackageTool/README.md

-# QtPackagerGUI
+# Qt Package Tool
-QtPackagerGUI is a cross-platform packaging assistant for Qt C++ applications, designed for Windows.
-It provides an easy-to-use graphical interface to help developers package their Qt projects with the correct DLLs, plugins, and deployment options.
+Qt Package Tool is a Windows-only packaging assistant for Qt C++ projects, providing a simple interface to package .pro projects using qmake.